 For example, Venngage is sharing helpful blog articles with their Facebook fans to build brand awareness and draw more attention to their product.

-Later, after a person has read a couple of your blog articles or read your landing pages, you can move then forward in your marketing funnel, and target them with more sales-oriented Facebook ads.
+After a person has read a couple of your blog articles or reached your landing page, you can move them forward in your marketing funnel, and target them with more sales-oriented Facebook ads.